Generation Life pilgrims lead the charge in proclaiming that “Love Saves Lives” at annual March for Life

 This was the first march for Kurt, who was with his youth group from Assumption Parish in Mattese.
 Researching life issues on his own, Kurt knew that abortion is wrong, and he wanted to come to stand up for life.

-“Life is the most important thing we have,” said he junior at St. Mary’s High School.
-“If you can’t protect life, what is there left to protect?”
+"Life is the most important thing we have," said the junior at St. Mary's High School.
+"If you can't protect life, what is there left to protect?"

 Kurt was one of more than 2,200 teens attending the Jan.
 19 march as part of the Generation Life pilgrimage, hosted by the archdiocesan Office of Youth Ministry.
-The annual pilgrimage feeds into the March for Life, which draws hundreds of thousands of people every January.
+The annual pilgrimage feeds into the March for Life every January.
 Including the Missouri Life Caravan and other parish and school groups, there were an estimated 3,000 people from St. Louis attending the march.

 On a clear Friday afternoon, with the temperature topping out at nearly 50 degrees, marchers were feeling jubilant as they made their way along Constitution Avenue toward the steps of the U.S. Supreme Court.